hiekata-lab/Python_Computer_Simulation/slide1-2.md

 ---

 ### システム / **System**
-- A system is a construct or collection of different elements that together produce results not obtainable by the elements alone (INCOSE)
+- A system is a construct or collection of different elements that together produce results not obtainable by the elements alone.
+(INCOSE)
-- System has Objective, Multiple elements, Structure (network), and Controllability (Fujita, 2023)
+- System has Objective, Multiple elements, Structure (network), and Controllability.
+(Fujita, 2023)
 ![bg right:62%](./fig/system.png)

 ---